eltharynd/cCarbn/README.md

 ## ROADMAP

 - After the main project is ready and user friendly I will also develop an elgato Stream Deck plugin for it.
 - After that's done I will build a one-click cloud installator for non-developers to use this as well, or at least the basic functionalities.
-This will be hosted on elthabot's servers so that youdon't require a domain name and SSL certificate.
+This will be hosted on cCarbn's servers so that youdon't require a domain name and SSL certificate.

 ## GETTING STARTED